Does Risk Management Make Sense?

 Some have hypothesized that humans have a "risk thermostat" that tries to maintain some optimal risk level.
 It explains why we drive our motorcycles faster when we wear a helmet, or are more likely to take up smoking during wartime.
 It's our natural risk management in action.

 The problem is our brains are intuitively suited to the sorts of risk management decisions endemic to living in small family groups in the East African highlands in 100,000 BC, and not to living in the New York City of 2008.
 We make systematic risk management mistakes -- miscalculating the probability of rare events, reacting more to stories than data, responding to the feeling of security rather than reality, and making decisions based on irrelevant context.
-And that risk cockpit of ours?
+And that risk thermostat of ours?
 It's not nearly as finely tuned as we might like it to be.

 Like a rabbit that responds to an oncoming car with its default predator avoidance behavior -- dart left, dart right, dart left, and at the last moment jump -- instead of just getting out of the way, our Stone Age intuition doesn't serve us well in a modern technological society.
 So when we in the security industry use the term "risk management," we don't want you to do it by trusting your gut.
 We want you to do risk management consciously and intelligently, to analyze the tradeoff and make the best decision.